 Just press the Spacebar on your keyboard while you’re on the offline search error result page and voilà.
 You start playing a hidden and embedded Google game that is surprisingly way more captivating than it deserves.

-You can hold the Google doodle and used it to cause chaos and throw everything around while having way too much fun.
+You can hold the Google doodle and use it to cause chaos and throw everything around while having way too much fun.
 It is also entirely usable, and you can search for anything.

-Top 4 search results drop from the top of the screen all to the ground.
+The top 4 search results drop from the top of the screen to the ground.

 If you feel like impressing your friends with a simple trick, search ‘Google guitar’ and click the first result.
 It will open up a modified Google homepage onto a guitar with four strings, each with a different sound.

 This is another one of Google’s too-cool features.
-It aimed at changing your Google homepage with a straightforward search for ‘Google sphere’ and tapping on the first search result.
+It aimed at changing your Google homepage with a straightforward search for ‘Google sphere’ and then click on on the first search result.

-Following which everything would start rotating in the form of a sphere imitating the motion of the earth.
+Following this everything would start rotating in the form of a sphere imitating the motion of the earth.